MoatLab/Pond/README.md

 #### Tips to limit the DRAM size

-To limit the size of local DRAM, we use (**memeater**) to consume a desirable amount of memory.
+To limit the size of local DRAM, we use [memeater](https://github.com/MoatLab/Pond/blob/master/memeater.c) to consume a desirable amount of local memory.
+This works under Linux First-Touch policy.
-However, we suggest that while using tiering solutions, do not use it, as memory pages are not locked and could be migrated to other tiers.
+However, if you're experimenting with memory tiering systems, do not use it.
+Even though memory pages in "memeater" are ``lock()``ed, they can still be migrated by the OS (from one node to another).